Board Member Bios

 Prior postings include: Chief, Defense Council Assistance Program for the U.S. Army in Arlington, VA, where he trained and supported military defense attorneys worldwide; Staff Judge Advocate at the U.S. Army Aviation Center of Excellence at Fort Rucker, AL; Deputy Staff Judge Advocate at Fort Lewis, WA; Chief of International and Operational Law at Fort Lewis; and Chief of Criminal Law Division at Fort Stewart, GA, from 2002-2004, during which he was deployed to Iraq and led the task force that established the first free court system in that country since the Ba'ath Revolution, and provided real-time support to the U.S. Army 3rd Infantry Division command.
 A Government major, Rob holds a J.D. from New England School of Law.
 He has been admitted to the bar for the U.S. Supreme Court, the U.S. Court of Appeals for the Armed Forces, the U.S. Army Court of Criminal Appeals, the U.S. Court of Appeals for the 1st Circuit, the U.S. District Court for Massachusetts, and the Commonwealth of Massachusetts.
 He has previously served the College as Chair of Awards on the Alumni Association Board of Directors, Class President, Reunion Chair, and Class Agent.

 Adam Wald '94 (Chair, Reunion) majored in Theater and graduated from the London Academy of Music and Dramatic Art shortly after Skidmore.
-He has found success as a commercial voiceover actor for companies from Time Warner to McDonalds.
-He regularly performs on stage in New York City and in films, most notably in the internationally acclaimed "Monógomo Sucesivo" which was shot in 7 countries on 3 continents.
-Adam also has extensive corporate experience, having served as coordinator for Executive Education programs at Columbia University's Graduate School of Business for over 8 years.
+He found success as a commercial voiceover actor for companies from Time Warner to McDonalds and worked in this field for twenty years.
+At the same time, Adam garnered extensive corporate experience, serving as coordinator for Executive Education programs at Columbia University's Graduate School of Business.
 He also worked for U.N.
 Under-Secretary General, Shashi Tharoor as his personal and executive assistant during Dr. Tharoor's successful run for Minister of State in India.
-Through his latest project, Creative Careers, Adam is helping young professionals establish personalized, step-by-step paths for employment success.
-With an emphasis on individualized business strategies, clients learn to create their own brand and market themselves in a competitive environment.
-Adam in also President of Skidmore NYC, the alumni club of the greater New York City area.
+Now Adam has returned to his alma mater where he is Assistant Director of the Skidmore Fund, which raises money for financial aid and other worthy parts of the Skidmore College annual operating budget.